apertium/apertium-apy/README.md

 [![Docker Automated build](https://img.shields.io/docker/automated/apertium/apy.svg)](https://hub.docker.com/r/apertium/apy/)

-Apertium APy, **Apertium A**PI in **Py**thon, is a web server exposing Apertium morphological functions including text, document and webpage translation.
+Apertium APy, **Apertium A**PI in **Py**thon, is a web server exposing Apertium functions including text, document, and webpage translation, as well as morphological analysis and generation.
 More information is available on the [Apertium Wiki][1].

 Requirements
 ------------